kylezs/elastic-fleet/docs/dev-docs/smtp.md

 # Setting up SMTP
 In order for Elastalert to send alerts via email, it must be able to connect to an SMTP server.

-You will also need SMTP enabled on the fleet server to enable some features like having multiple users.
-This is important so not everyone has admin privileges.
+You will also need SMTP enabled on the fleet server to enable some features like user management.

 **NOTE: On Linode, the mail ports 25, 465 and 587 are blocked by default for new users.
 You may have to ask them to open the ports.**